 Rosler has recorded numerous CD's which have been reviewed with praise.
 Her most recent includes the complete works by Beethoven for cello and piano with pianist Klára Würtz.

-An active chamber musician, Timora Rosler is a member of the Serafino String Trio with violinist Emi Ohi Resnick and violist Simone van der Giessen.
+An active chamber musician, Timora Rosler is a member of the Serafino String Trio with violinist Natalia Gabunia and violist Naomi Peters.

 Rosler is a professor of cello at the Utrecht Conservatory of Music, and has given masterclasses at venues and events such as the International Conservatoire Week in St Petersburg in Russia, Forum Musikae in Madrid, Francigena International Festival, Instituto Bellini in Italy, Musica Arvenzis in Slovakia, International Cello Congress & Festival in Israel, Utrecht String Academy St Vallerin in France and Davos Winter Academy in Switzerland.